IJumpAround/418/README.md

 Rate my dorm

 ## Workflow
-As we are working on this app together we should use git branches to work simultaneously without interfering with each others changes.
+As we are working on this app together we should use git branches to work simultaneously without interfering with each others changes. #Develop# has been set as the default branch.

 ### Master Branch
 This branch should only contain code that is currently *live*.
 Our definition of live may be a bit different considering this is a school project, but ideally changes that are completed during a sprint should probably be merged here at the end of the sprint.